or38/microexplosion/README.md

-This is code for simulation of water in n-dodecane droplet heating to predict times to puffing Copyright (c) 2018 Oyuna Rybdylova - All Rights Reserved
+This is a code for simulation of water in n-dodecane droplet heating to predict times to puffing Copyright (c) 2018 Oyuna Rybdylova - All Rights Reserved

 You may use, distribute and modify this code under the terms of the MIT license